JiayuHeUSYD/JiayuHeUSYD.github.io/README.md

 ## About me

-I am currently a MPhil student at School of IT, University of Sydney.
+I am currently an MPhil research student at the School of IT, University of Sydney.
-My research interest mainly lies in Time series prediction, Learning Graph in Financial Market.
+My research interest mainly lies in Time series prediction, Learning graphs in Financial Market.

 ## Publication